Professor of Engineering at Columbia University, and Text IQ Advisor

 My favorite machine learning study is not from a machine learning journal, but from a study about the Ancient Chinese.
 This says a lot about the versatility of AI.

-Peter Bol is the Vice Provost at Harvard where he specializes in East Asian Languages and Civilizations.
-I attended a talk he gave about Harvard’s China Biographical Database Project, which is building a rich visual catalogue of all of China’s biographical information using historical records that stretch back to the 9th century.
+Professor Bol is the Vice Provost at Harvard, a professor of East Asian Languages and Civilizations, and the Chair of Harvard’s China Biographical Database Project, which is building a visual catalog of all of China’s biographical information, based on records that stretch back to the 9th century.

-The ancient Chinese people who wrote these letters had an invisible shared knowledge.
-Based on intuition, they knew “how things worked.”
+The ancient Chinese in this region knew “how things worked.”
 They knew who the big-shots were, how to approach them, and all the nuances of what to say and why.
-Eventually these unwritten rules were lost to time.
-But their traces remained there in the pile of letters, a trove of ancient, analog big data.
+Eventually these unwritten rules disappeared, but somewhere in the pile of letters, the traces of the social conventions remained—a hidden trove of analog big data.

-The researchers fed this data through an unsupervised learning algorithm, and what it revealed were things that humans couldn’t have figured out on their own, or at least not without an impossibly large amount of time and patience.
-The model showed clear patterns of how people advanced through the society, and of how they rose to the top of a power structure that was made up of a small network of nodes, representing a small community of power brokers.
+Stuck and intrigued, the researchers teamed up with artificial intelligence practitioners and fed the data through an unsupervised learning algorithm, and what it revealed were things that humans couldn’t have figured out on their own, or at least not without an impossibly large amount of time and patience.
+The model showed clear patterns of how people changed roles in the society.
+It revealed the power structure by threading a small network of nodes into a constellation.
+These were the power brokers the researchers were looking for.

 AI had advanced our understanding of ancient human behavior.
 This begs the question: what else can AI advance?